Freelance Creatives: How to Tame Scope-Creeping Clients

 Putting all these details in writing protects you and your client from misunderstandings, so if the client is reluctant to sign an agreement, remind them of this.
 Now you’ll both have a document you can refer back to in case of disagreements, but more likely, it’s a useful exercise for getting on the same page.
 When you understand the client’s process and needs, you can also quote a project fee that reflects the time and effort needed (and hopefully also the value you bring to the project).

-Scope creep happens to freelancers with all levels of experience, sometimes even when they think they’ve done a good job of defining the project upfront.
-If it pops up during a project, you’re in good company.
+Scope-creep happens to the best of us, even when you think you’ve done a good job of defining the project upfront.
 Here’s how to revisit expectations with your client.

 When a client makes a bigger ask (“We figured you’re already writing all the website copy, so why not throw in an extra case study for fun?”
 “Gee, thanks, dear client!
 That does sound like fun … for you.”), be prepared to ask for more money as soon as it comes up.
 If you’ve tracked your time, you could share that you’ve already spent X hours on extra tasks as a courtesy to that client, but you’ll need to discuss additional compensation for additional work since that case study will take you at least ten hours.